 Steph is the “woo” of recreation and you might just catch her chatting with students, patrons and staff around the facility.
 She manages to stay right in the action while keeping recreation in the loop and managing behind the scenes action of special events and fitness programs.
 Steph’s career progressed from teaching dance class at a young age to becoming a “fitness junkie” and group exercise instructor.
 Working with MIT Recreation was her first job out of college, when she graduated from The Ohio State University with her BA in Health and Wellness, then Northeastern University with her MA in Sports Leadership.
 She takes a break from MIT life every now and then with hiking, SUP, trips to the beach, visiting friends and family, and defeating her husband at everything possible (except go-carts).

 Esther is an artist turned athlete, turned creative-brand-strategist.
-With a hybrid background that includes design, business and athletics, it’s only fitting that she spends her time making recreation look good.
+With a hybrid background that includes design, business, and athletics, it’s only fitting that she spends her time making recreation look good.
 Esther played collegiate basketball while pursuing her BA in Graphic Design from Fairleigh Dickinson University and played overseas while coaching and pursing her MSc in Marketing Management from Durham University.
-Joining MIT Recreation after living on the countryside of Northern England, she takes care of our website, social media, newsletters, print and digital collateral.
-When Esther’s not making sure all of our fonts are perfect, she is usually on the basketball court, coaching on the sideline, or designing t-shirts.
+Now, she manages our marketing department which includes the development and implementation of creative strategies.
+Wallace also oversees our website, email marketing, and promotional collateral.
+When Esther’s not marketing recreational programs and services, she is usually playing on the basketball court, coaching on the sideline, or designing t-shirts.